 Filing a nursing home abuse lawsuit may not only provide the means necessary for you or your loved one to emotionally and physically recover, but it may prevent the responsible parties from committing future acts of abuse and neglect.

 Nursing home abuse is the abuse or neglect of an elderly resident committed by a caregiver or other person in a trusted position.
-Nursing home and elder abuse can take many forms, including:
+Signs of nursing home abuse and elder neglect can take many forms, including:

 Nursing Home Slip and Falls